rsahlin/super-performance-sprites/README.md

 - Open 'properties-java build path', delete 'super-performance-sprites-android/src'
 - Click 'Add folder' and select the subfolder 'src/main/java'
 - Reference graphics-by-opengl-android and super-performance-sprites-j2se
+- When running Android app if you see this error 'Dx unsupported class file version 52.0' it means that the referenced class is compiled with a Java compiler > 1.7 and Android is not compatible with that.
+To resolve make sure referenced libraries vecmath, graphics-engine, graphics-by-opengl are built using compiler version 1.7.
+This should not happen if libraries are built using gradle, but if libraries are also imported to Eclipse the default compiler level may differ.

 ADT needs to be installed.